 We usually notice things just as we're about to pass them and this was no exception.
 Our car screeched to a halt, did a slight u-turn, and we climbed out ready for a tasty lunch.

 But wait, this was no ordinary Anguilla restaurant.
-This was actually a diner-in-a-truck.
+This was actually a food truck.

 And to our greater surprise, we saw our pals Irad and Papi standing behind the counter of Hungry's.

-The kings of divine Anguilla dining were back with a new concept!
+The kings of divine Anguilla dining had just opened up a new concept!
 We knew we were in for a treat!

 Meals on Wheels